RainbowJM/css-to-the-rescue-2223/README.md

 # Week 3
 Now that I had 3 of the shows done, now I wanted to add the interactive part of the show.
 Where you can click on something and it changes the show.

-One of the interaction that I have applied is that when you check the box teh background changes.
+One of the interaction that I have applied is that when you check the box, the background changes.

-This is the part were gradients comes to play.
+This is the part where gradients come to play.
 All the background has a gradient effect.

-There is 6 type of gradient:
+There are 6 type of gradient:
 - Linear-gradient
 - Radial-gradient
 - Conic-gradient